Passwordless Authentication

 What Is Passwordless Authentication?

-Passwordless authentication verifies user identity without relying on shared secrets like passwords or PINs, instead using cryptographic credentials or trusted devices that cannot be reused or easily compromised.
-Traditional passwords fail at scale—they’re routinely phished, reused, or exposed in breaches, creating security gaps and friction for both users and IT teams, even in MFA-protected environments.
+Passwordless authentication verifies user identity without shared secrets like passwords or PINs, using cryptographic credentials that cannot be phished, reused, or compromised.
+Traditional passwords fail at scale, routinely exposed in breaches and creating friction for users and IT teams alike, even in MFA-protected environments.

-While some passwordless methods rely on biometrics or hardware-backed credentials, certificate-based authentication is the most secure and scalable option for enterprises, replacing passwords with device-bound cryptographic identities that eliminate credential theft and enable continuous trust enforcement.
+Certificate-based authentication is the most secure and scalable option for enterprises, binding cryptographic identities to devices to eliminate credential theft and enable continuous trust enforcement.

 How Portnox Delivers Passwordless Authentication